Venezia – Santa Lucia. An overview.

 The reason for this was obviously partly because of the political situation… The fascists didn’t have to negotiate with anybody.
 They decided and then people just had to follow orders.

-It was the architect Angelo Mazzoni who formulated the first series of hypotheses, starting from 1924: his studies lasted for over 15 years, during which numerous projects and variants were presented.
+It was the architect Angelo Mazzoni who formulated the first series of hypotheses, starting in 1924: his studies lasted for over 15 years, during which numerous projects and variants were presented.

 Then in 1934, a competition was launched for the construction of the railway yard: the architect Virgilio Vallot won.
 But the jury wasn’t convinced.
 The quality of the participating designs wasn’t excellent, and there were strong political contradictions within the commission.
 Vallot’s project was suspended until 1936 when Minister Benni decided to entrust the whole design to the collaboration of the two architects, Mazzoni and Vallot.
 At least Mazzoni wasn’t very enthusiastic, as his contribution to the competition had been thoroughly discarded.